mehmaniayaz/airQuality/ReadMe.md

 ## Feature Engineering <a name="feature_engineering"></a>
 We can get some useful features from the datetime column by extracting time of day (morning, afternoon, evening, night, sleep-time), day of the week, and month.
-I furthermore decided to sum up the amount of chemicals to obtain a danger meter.
-This step has the added benefit of reducing the dimension of the target variable space.
+I furthermore decided to sum up the amount of chemicals to obtain a single target variable.
+This step has the benefit of reducing the dimension of the target variable space.

 ## Data Preprocessing <a name="data_preprocessing"></a>
 An immediate observation is that NMHC ground truth, with an above 90% missing sample, is an unreliable feature and should therefore be dropped.